-- (i) Service income and reimbursements receivable from subsidiaries/fellow subsidiary/associate of a substantial shareholder in respect of office and administrative expenses incurred are charged on an actual cost recovery basis and in accordance with the terms of agreements. - (ii) Rentals and service income from fellow subsidiaries of a substantial shareholder were carried out in ordinary course of business and on terms mutually agreed between the Group and the fellow subsidiaries. - (iii) Sales of food products to subsidiaries/associate of a substantial shareholder were carried out in ordinary course of business and terms mutually agreed between the Group and the subsidiaries/associate. - (iv) Reimbursements payable to subsidiaries/associates of a substantial shareholder in respect of office and administrative expenses incurred, are charged on an actual cost recovery basis. - (v) Rentals are payable to fellow subsidiaries/associates of a substantial shareholder in accordance with the terms of agreements.
+- Service income and reimbursements receivable from subsidiaries/fellow subsidiary/associate of a substantial shareholder in respect of office and administrative expenses incurred are charged on an actual cost recovery basis and in accordance with the terms of agreements. - (ii) Rentals and service income from fellow subsidiaries of a substantial shareholder were carried out in ordinary course of business and on terms mutually agreed between the Group and the fellow subsidiaries. - (iii) Sales of food products to subsidiaries of a substantial shareholder were carried out in ordinary course of business and terms mutually agreed between the Group and the subsidiaries. - (iv) Reimbursements payable to subsidiaries/associate of a substantial shareholder in respect of office and administrative expenses incurred, are charged on an actual cost recovery basis. - (v) Rentals are payable to associate of a substantial shareholder in accordance with the terms of agreements.

-31. BALANCE SHEET AND MOVEMENT OF RESERVES OF THE COMPANY
+33. BALANCE SHEET AND MOVEMENT OF RESERVES OF THE COMPANY